offensive-vk/auto-label/README.md

 # Auto-Label

-The **Auto-Label** GitHub Action simplifies the process of adding labels to issues and pull requests in your repository.
+The **auto-label** GitHub Action simplifies the process of adding labels to issues and pull requests in your repository.
 Powered by the GitHub Octokit API, this Action can match specific keywords or file patterns to apply labels automatically.

-For a complete example, check the [working workflow](.github/workflows/test.yml).
+For a complete example, check the working [workflow](.github/workflows/test.yml).

 ---